 - (Spring) Public Affairs II – Contemporary Controversies: Approaches contemporary issues such as gun rights, abortion, affirmative action, healthcare reform, immigration, and free speech from an interdisciplinary perspective

-- Funded Internship Opportunity (Up to $4500.00): Completed in the interim, spring, or summer at an organization of the student’s choosing.
+- Funded Internship Opportunity (Up to $4500.00): Completed in the summer immediately following the program in the first year–or during the January semester of the sophomore year–at an organization of the student’s choosing.